 • Salesflare: LinkedIn auto-enrichment is genuinely useful for outbound SDR teams under 15 reps; underrated niche pick

-• Less Annoying CRM: At $15/user/mo with no tiering games
+• Less Annoying CRM: At $15/user/mo with no tiering games, the best pick for 3-person service businesses that just need a contact database with reminders

 • Keap: For solo founders or sub-5-rep shops where marketing automation and CRM need to be the same tool; the only "all in one" CRM at SMB price point